 Fulbright Foreign Language Teaching Assistant Program (FLTA) Program at MSU

-The FLTA program brings teaching associates from around the world to U.S. colleges and universitites to study and to teach foreign languages, assist in language language instruction, and serve as cultural ambassadors on campus.
+The FLTA program brings teaching associates from around the world to U.S. colleges and universities.
+While here they take courses, teach foreign languages, assist in language instruction, and serve as cultural ambassadors on campus and in the local community.

 The Department of Linguistics, Languages, and Cultures has hosted 5-12 FLTAs per year since 2008.
 For more information about the program, or to ask how the FLTAs may participate in local events, please contact the FLTA Coordinator, Danielle Steider.